The New Orleans Advocate

 The after-work routine in Algiers Point sees a lot of levee jogging, stroller pushing and dog walking, and maybe a visit to one of the familiar restaurants or bars that have long served this tight-knit neighborhood.

-But a new stop on the Algiers Point dining circuit is serving something different, and changing it up all the time with flavors as diverse as Honduran street food, composed small plates, Korean barbecue and modern Creole brunch.
+But a new stop on the Algiers Point dining circuit is serving something different; and changing it up all the time with flavors as diverse as Honduran street food.
+Composed of small plates, Korean barbecue, and modern Creole brunch, you will never be disappointed in this place!

 The venue is 323, named for its address at 323 Verret St., a few blocks from the ferry landing and adjacent to a cute-as-pie playground called Confetti Park.
 Since starting early this year, 323 has become a den for pop-up dining concepts, with a calendar of different chefs coming through for one-night appearances or ongoing residencies.